 Quirks.
 VPI will not cover diagnosis and treatment for “age-related changes” to eyes and ears.
 Healthy Paws defines “accident” as an unexpected and unintended event causing injury.
 My concern is that it appears not to cover intentional harm to your animal by a third party (e.g., neighbor shoots cat).
 Healthy Paws defines “medication” as only that which is FDA-approved, raising the concern that many veterinarians use medicines off-label (i.e., in a manner not expressly FDA-approved).
-PetFirst will not cover procedures outside the U.S. or while temporarily in Canada, so if you travel outside the U.S. or Canada, do not expect reimbursement.
+PetFirst will not cover procedures outside the U.S., so if you travel to Canada or Mexico with your animal, do not expect reimbursement.

 Vet Malpractice.
 Another concern is whether the duty to cooperate and share information with the insurer in disputing a claim may result in your statements being used against you in any later suit against your veterinarian, particularly where you allow the veterinarian to speak at length with the insurer.
 Absent an agreement by the insurer not to share your statements with the veterinarian, this may result in your waiving any anticipation-of-litigation privilege.
 In any event, you must exercise care in accurately and precisely communicating to your insured the details of a claim as those statements may prove self-defeating.